metalcarratt/ministry/ls/Hebrews/msg57.md

 religion is in our blood. when the serpent deceived eve the first thing he did was to talk about God. then he told her she could know good and evil. that is religion.

+to go unto Jesus outside the camp is the pathway of the cross.